AyeGill/kludge-examples/README.md

 These examples are copied from the [play-clj examples](https://github.com/oakes/play-clj-examples).

 This should be viewed as a sort of test suite

 ## Contents

 * **breakout** - an arcade game based on the Atari classic

+## Contents, but they haven't been modified to work with kludge (yet)
 * **dungeon-crawler** - an isometric Diablo-style game with a randomized level
 * **minicraft** - an RPG based on Notch's [Ludum Dare entry](http://www.ludumdare.com/compo/ludum-dare-22/?action=preview&uid=398)
 * **minicraft-online** - an online version of minicraft